naruse/SRTTranslate/README.md

 This is a command line tool written in <strong>Python 3</strong> to translate your subtitles for your series or movies.

+# Download
+Download the latest version from <a href="https://github.com/naruse/SubTranslate/archive/master.zip">here</a>.

 ##### Dependencies
 This tool uses goslate (http://pythonhosted.org/goslate/) so you will need to install it in order to run the tool.